Juliette Binoche: 1992–2000

 In the 1990s, Binoche was cast in a series of critically and commercially successful international films, winning her praise and awards.
 In this period, her persona developed from that of a young gamine to a more melancholic, tragic presence.
 Critics suggested that many of her roles were notable for her almost passive intensity in the face of tragedy and despair.
 In fact, Binoche has nicknamed her characters from this period as her "sorrowful sisters".
 Following the long shoot of Les Amants du Pont-Neuf, Binoche relocated to London for the 1992 productions of Emily Brontë's Wuthering Heights and Damage, both of which considerably enhanced her international reputation.
 Yet, from a professional and personal point of view, both films were significant challenges for Binoche; her casting opposite Ralph Fiennes's Heathcliff in Wuthering Heights, instead of English actresses Helena Bonham Carter and Kate Beckinsale, was immediately contentious and drew derision from the British press, unimpressed that a uniquely English role had gone to a French actress.
 The film had its world premiere at the 1992 Edinburgh International Film Festival.
 Reviews were poor, with Binoche being cynically dubbed "Cathy Clouseau" and derided for her "franglais" accent.
 Both Binoche and director Peter Kosminsky distanced themselves from the film, with Binoche refusing to do any promotion for the film or to redub it into French.

 Damage, a UK and French co-production, is the story of a British Conservative minister played by Jeremy Irons who embarks on a torrid affair with his son's fiancée (Binoche).
-Based on the novel by Josephine Hart and directed by veteran French director Louis Malle, Damage seemed to be the ideal international vehicle for Binoche; however the production was wrought with difficulties and dogged by rumours of serious conflict.
+Based on the novel by Josephine Hart and directed by veteran French director Louis Malle, Damage seemed to be the ideal international vehicle for Binoche; however the production was fraught with difficulties and dogged by rumours of serious conflict.
 In an on-set interview, Malle stated that it was the "most difficult" film he had ever made, while Binoche commented that "the first day was one big argument".
 Damage opened in the UK late in 1992 and debuted early in 1993 on US screens.
 Reviews were somewhat mixed.
 For her performance, Binoche received her fourth César nomination.